Zingo3245/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-1.ls-lists all the files in the current directory
+1. ls-lists all the files in the current directory
-2.ls -a-lists hidden files
+2. ls -a-lists hidden files
-3.ls -l-lists all files in long format
+3. ls -l-lists all files in long format
-4.ls -lh-lists files in long format with byte sizes 5.ls -lah-lists all files(including hidden files) in long format with byte sizes 6.ls -t-lists files in order of when they were last modified 7.ls -Glp-lists files with group ID number in long format and puts "/" after directory name
+4. ls -lh-lists files in long format with byte sizes
+5. ls -lah-lists all files(including hidden files) in long format with byte sizes
+6. ls -t-lists files in order of when they were last modified
+7. ls -Glp-lists files with group ID number in long format and puts "/" after directory name

 ---